LopezM-Mauricio/Public_Access/README.md

 2. Model_based_Eval_ADP_serial_hs_cTn: contains selected code of a microsimualtion model to asess the performance of 3 clincal risk-prediction algorithms (ADPs).
 The repository is self-contained and should run smoothly on your computer.
 I used R version 2022.07.1.

-    An overview of the modeling framework and preliminary results were presented in the Annual conference of the Society for Medical Decision Making (SMDM) in October 2023.
+    An overview of the modeling framework and preliminary results were presented in the Annual Conference of the Society for Medical Decision Making (SMDM) in October 2023.
 Please see poster           below.

    [LopezM_Mauricio_Poster_Model_based_analysis_ADPs_NSTEMI_SMDM2_Oct_2023_final.pdf](https://github.com/LopezM-Mauricio/Public_Access/files/13361400/LopezM_Mauricio_Poster_Model_based_analysis_ADPs_NSTEMI_SMDM2_Oct_2023_final.pdf)